Wreck-It Ralph

 You best believe this is going to be important in the future.

-Back at the main story, Ralph and Vanellope form an alliance where Ralph agrees to help her procure a kart to compete in the random roster race where Vanellope will do her best to win, acquire the cup and Ralph’s medal, and give that medal back to him so he can live the good life.
-What I like about their relationship is that they kinda love and hate each other at the same time, and it’s shown that they’re really the only two characters that truly understand each other, so it makes sense that they would bond as well as they do.
+Back at the main story, Ralph and Vanellope form an alliance where Ralph agrees to help her procure a kart to compete in the random roster race.
+What I like about their relationship is that they kinda love and hate each other at the same time, and it’s shown how they’re the only two characters that truly understand each other.
+It makes sense that they would bond as well as they do.
 They go through some ups and downs, they make a kart together, it turns out Vanellope doesn’t know how to drive so Ralph teaches her, they escape from King Candy and his officers, and they have a grand ol’ time while doing it.
-That is until they’re about to set off to finally race.
+That is until they’re about to set off and race for real.
 While Ralph’s alone, King Candy finds him and tells him the reason he doesn’t want Vanellope racing is because if Vanellope becomes a racer, the gamers will see her glitching and think the game’s broken causing the game to get unplugged.
-Even better, glitches can’t leave their games so when the game gets unplugged, she’ll die with it.
+Even better, glitches can’t leave their games, so when the game gets unplugged, she’ll die with it.

 This truly impacts Ralph and changes his outlook on the race, because once King Candy leaves and Vanellope returns, Ralph smashes the kart to prevent her from racing as he thinks he’s saving her life.
 It’s shot as a really emotionally impactful moment, but now that I’m older, it’s just another third act breakup to me.
 It’s obvious Ralph is going to realize the error of his ways and make amends shortly after, so it’s not like this is anything especially new.
 Before I’m too hard on this scene though, I will say that it is the next logical step for these characters to take in their stories as Ralph is still trying to be the hero of his own and, as King Candy said, “Make the tough choices” no one else can make.
 While it is properly built up and effective for what the movie is trying to do, since I have seen this trope done before in several other movies, I just can’t seem to tear up at it like I used to when I was younger.

-Ralph then returns to his game where he finds Gene sitting alone in the penthouse suite with a martini and he explains that everyone left since Felix never came back and Mr. Litwak will be pulling their plug the next morning since Ralph wasn’t there the whole time the arcade was open and got the game put out of order.
+Ralph then returns to his game where he finds Gene sitting alone in the penthouse suite with a martini and he explains that everyone left since Felix never came back and Mr. Litwak will be pulling their plug the next morning.
 Since the reason Ralph went on this quest in the first place was to get himself a medal and get recognized by the rest of his game characters, he was expecting shock and awe from everyone upon his return and fanfare at his great accomplishment.
-Once he finds this though and how he essentially destroyed his own game by doing what he did, he realizes that it’s just not worth it.
-In the end, he’s still the essential glue that holds this game together and without him there to play his role, whether people respect him for it or not, everything falls apart.
+Once he finds this though, and how he essentially destroyed his own game by doing what he did, he realizes that it’s just not worth it.
+In the end, he’s still the essential glue that holds this game together, and without him there to play his role, whether people respect him for it or not, everything falls apart.
 I like that in realizing this, Ralph rips off his medal, the whole reason he set off on this journey in the first place, and throws it away.
-Some movies may not do something like this since it feels regressive and makes people wonder what the point of everything up until now even was.
+Several movies probably wouldn’t do this since it feels regressive and makes people wonder what the point of everything even was up until now.
 Although, this movie makes it worth it by making up for it in character growth, which in the end is more important than any medal.

 Don’t worry, we’re getting there…